adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 The data-fusion scheme is generally categorized into two types, namely early and late fusion.

-- The early-fusion method
+###### The early-fusion method
 	- fuses two or more data by combining raw data or concatenating feature descriptors.
 	- it often cannot handle incomplete measurements.
-	- If one sensor modality becomes useless due to malfunctions, breakdown or severe weather conditions (e.g., a CCD sensor may lose confidence on rainy days), its measurements will be rendered ambiguous.
+	- If one sensor modality becomes useless due to malfunctions, breakdown or severe weather conditions, its measurements will be rendered ambiguous.
-- The late-fusion method independently performs detection and classification from each sensor modality
+- The late-fusion method
+	- independently performs detection and classification from each sensor modality

+Subsequently, the classified outputs are fused at the decision level for final classification.
+By using the decision-level fusion scheme for the object detection and classification task, we can prevent the autonomous driving system from becoming non-functional when information conflicts are introduced to more than one sensor.
+In addition, the reliability and plausibility of each sensor can be considered.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3MjUxNDY2NV19
+eyJoaXN0b3J5IjpbLTEyNTM3ODM5NzBdfQ==
 -->